fedeghe/cver/README.md

 and check the content of the `out` folder when done.

-### limits & no linits
+### Limits & no limits
-goo9l€ does not like bursts of incoming requests from the same IP, so do what you can to change it in case you do not see the translation flowing in correctly.
+All translations in the end come from goo9l€, and it does not like bursts of incoming requests from the same IP.
+So in case in the `out` folder you dont see the pdfs flowing out then do what you can to change your IP in case you do not see the translation flowing in correctly.

 ---